 Tasks, or more specifically the completion of tasks, is how work gets done on projects.
 The concept of tasks and task management has always been a fundamental part of project execution.
 It represents the specific “who, what, when, how” of the work performed on the project.

 With all of the recent focus on promoting team collaboration on projects, a natural question is: How can team collaboration be promoted and enhanced through this traditional aspect of projects?
 Like most questions, the answers can be approached from both theoretical and practical perspectives.
-We’ll provide some brief (and hopefully useful) coverage of both perspectives below and be sure to check out our podcast on Office 365 Task Management if you want to dig deeper.
+We’ll provide some brief (and hopefully useful) coverage of both perspectives below.

 Collaborative Task Management – The Theoretical